 The signature of the appropriate NRC official is followed by the docket number(s), license number(s), enclosures, and distribution list.

-4.3 Notice of Violation
+4.3 Notices of Violation and Notices of Deviation

-s may be notified that they have failed to meet regulatory requirements with the issuance of an NOV.
-NOVs may be sent to s as part of a package of documents which also includes a cover letter and associated inspection report.
-NOVs may also be sent with a cover letter which refers to an inspection report that was distributed previously.
-An NOV should not be sent to the in advance of the inspection report.
+Permit holders may be notified that they have failed to meet regulatory requirements with the issuance of an NOV, or a non-legally binding requirement with an NOD.
+NOVs and NODs may be sent to permit holders as part of a package of documents which also includes a cover letter and associated inspection report.
+NOVs and NODs may also be sent with a cover letter which refers to an inspection report that was distributed previously.
+An NOV or NOD should not be sent to the permit holder in advance of the inspection report.

-Every NOV must be clear, so that there is little doubt that the (or other interested reader) can understand the basis for the .
-The may not agree with the NRC’s basis, but they must understand the agency’s position.
+Every NOV and NOD must be clear, so that there is little doubt that the permit holder (or other interested reader) can understand the basis for the noncompliance.
+The permit holder may not agree with the NRC’s basis, but they must understand the agency’s position.

-Every NOV must clearly state what the requirement was that was not met.
+Every NOV and NOD must clearly state what the requirement was that was not met.
 That may mean that the date and revision number of the applicable document will need to be provided.
-Then, a clear statement of what happened (including the timing is important) will be provided.
+Then, a clear statement of what happened (including when if the timing is important) will be provided.
 The intention is that any interested reader will be able to clearly see and understand what the requirement was and how it was not met.
-For additional guidance on documenting , refer to the NRC Enforcement Manual.
-The NOV should be an enclosure to the cover letter.
-Additional guidance on enforcement actions found in section 5 of this appendix
+For additional guidance on documenting noncompliances, refer to the NRC Enforcement Manual.
+The NOV or NOD should be an enclosure to the cover letter.
+Additional guidance on enforcement actions is found in section 5 of this appendix.

 4.4 Cover Page.
 The report cover page gives a quick-glance summary of information about the inspection.
 It contains the docket/certificate number, report number, facility name, dates of inspection, names and titles of participating inspectors, and name and title of the approving NRC manager.